te222uh/MySmartGreenhouse/README.md

 Tomas Eriksson - te222uh

 I have named my project *My Smart Greenhouse*.
-The goal with the project is to create proof of concept for a Smart Greenhouse including a prototype of an IoT hardware device and a cloud-based service to monitor and manage a smart greenhouse remotely.
+The goal with the project is to create a proof of concept for a Smart Greenhouse including a prototype of an IoT hardware device and a cloud-based service to monitor and manage a smart greenhouse remotely.